Koh Yao Noi - A Quiet Island Surprise Off The Coast Of Phuket

 Jellie beer price index - 1 x small bottle of Leo cost 85 baht (£1.99 or $2.48)

-Charlies Bar (Location)
+Charlies Bar

-We always manage to find a bar like Charlies wherever we go, a laid back, old school beach bar.
+We always manage to find a bar like Charlies wherever we go - a laid back, old school beach bar.
 Cobbled together driftwood and lined with beachy trinkets, Charlies Bar had the proper relaxed vibe of an island bar.
 It also had a free pool table!

 Jellie beer price index - unsure as we didn’t record it!

-Sunset Bar (Location)
+Sunset Bar

-We only stopped in here briefly but we had to include it on the list, facing westward out to see the sunset bar definitely lives up to its name.
+We only stopped in here briefly but we had to include it on the list, facing westward out to sea the sunset bar definitely lives up to its name.
 As the sun began to climb down for the day the raised platform of the bar, with its cushions and stools filled up.
 We had a non-alcoholic cocktail (responsible scootering!) and it was excellent.

-360 Bar (Location)
+360 Bar

-There had been signs for the 360 bar all over the island but getting to it proved to be more interesting than the other island bars.
-Come off of the main island ring road and down a dirt track and you will come to a house at the bottom of a steep hill.
+Come off of the main island ring road and down a dirt track and you will come to a house at the bottom of a very steep hill.
 Here a man will drive you 2 minutes up the hill to the 360 bar.
 The view is definitely worth it, a (nearly) 360 degree vista from the vantage point of one of the tallest hills on the island.
 We watched the sun sink down from the outwards facing bar seating with a cold beer and it was a great way to see out the day.

 Jellie beer price index - 1 x small bottle of Leo cost 90 baht (£2.11 or $2.62)

-Beer Shops
+Beer Shops on Koh Yao Noi

-The true backpacker bar is the one you make yourself, or so we reckon.
 Koh Yao Noi is nominally a Muslim island and beer/alcohol is not for sale at the 7/11.
 You can , however, buy alcohol at a number of shops around the island.
 We found the best value spots were all in the main town around the 7/11.
 Just respect the local customs, don't throw their concession to tourism in their faces and definitely don't be those a***h**le farangs drunkenly littering the beaches.

 How Long Should I Spend on Koh Yao Noi?